What Is a Sump Pump and Do You Need One?

 How often should a sump pump be replaced?

-Most sump pumps last 7 to 10 years with regular maintenance, though submersible models in demanding conditions may need replacement sooner.
+Most submersible sump pumps last 8 to 12 years with regular maintenance, while pedestal models typically run 5 to 7 years.
 Signs your pump needs replacing include unusual noises, visible rust or corrosion, the motor running continuously, or water remaining in the pit after a heavy rain.
 If your pump is approaching the 10-year mark, proactive replacement before storm season is wise.

 Where does the sump pump discharge water go?

-The discharge line routes pumped water away from your home through a pipe that exits through the basement or crawl space wall and terminates several feet away from the foundation — typically into a yard, dry well, or storm drain.
-Important: never discharge into a sanitary sewer line, as this is prohibited by code in most jurisdictions and can overload municipal systems.
+The discharge line routes pumped water away from your home through a pipe that exits the basement or crawl space wall and terminates several feet away from the foundation, typically into a yard, dry well, or storm drain.
+Never discharge into a sanitary sewer line, as this is prohibited by code in most jurisdictions and can overload municipal wastewater systems.

 Does a sump pump affect my home insurance?

 Having a functioning sump pump can positively impact your home insurance by demonstrating proactive flood prevention measures.
-Some insurers offer discounts for homes with sump pumps and battery backups.
-However, standard homeowners policies typically don't cover flooding — you may need a separate flood insurance policy or a water backup endorsement for comprehensive protection.
-Always verify coverage details with your insurer.
+However, standard homeowners policies typically do not cover sump pump failure or resulting basement flooding.
+You'll need a water backup or sump pump overflow endorsement, with limits often ranging from $5,000 to $25,000.
+For protection against rising water from outside, you also need a separate flood insurance policy.
+Always verify coverage details with your insurer before a loss occurs.